SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 10 - Building an API Server
-Let's build a simple API server to list and save tasks.
+For our last task, let's build a simple API server to list and save tasks.
 Create a new folder called `tasks` and go into it:

 ```
 $ mkdir tasks && cd tasks